digital-skills-for-researchers/slideshows/_modules/graphs-and-visualisation/practical-techniques/index.md

         Use the smallest effective differences (i.e., avoid bold colors, heavy lines, distracting labels and scales).

     - content: |
+        ## Narrative
+        notes: |
+          Minards chart has an excellent sense of narrative.
+People often talk about telling a story when creating graphics and visualizations.
+There is no need to follow this dogmatically but it can help clarify what you are trying to achieve.
+          Guide.
+Highlight.
+Interpret.

+    - content: |
         ## Avoid Chart Junk
         ![alt text](http://1.bp.blogspot.com/-QZRaqE5OK1E/Tyl3KDwofOI/AAAAAAAAAWY/0yyupJsyER8/s1600/F1001E_A_large.gif)
       notes: |

         Hopefully it is clear what chart junk is by looking at this graphic.
-Chart junk has been a bit of a contentious term; a safe definition is that it's an embliashment that doesnt add anything to the graphic.
+Chart junk has been a bit of a contentious term; a safe definition is that it's an embellishment that doesn't add anything to the graphic.

-        You could argue that this graphic is visually striking, but the embalishments they have used, over lapping pie graphcs and the arrangment of pie graphs across the space of the image, dont add to our understanding of the image, they take away from it.
+        You could argue that this graphic is visually striking, but the embellishments they have used, over lapping pie graphics and the arrangement of pie graphs across the space of the image, don't add to our understanding of the image, they take away from it.

         This is a bit of an oversimplification.
 Its okay to make a graphic "junkier" if you feel it needs to be more striking or memorable.
 It is a trade off.
     - content: |